Psi

 Pornichet is the town where I grew up in France; it is a small resort on the Atlantic coast, about 5 hours’ drive from Paris and a 40-minute drive from Nantes, just south of Brittany.
 I would come here with my parents every summer when we stilled lived in Darlington, in the north of England, and eventually, when I was about 10, we moved there for good.
 I lived there until I was 18 and finished high-school.

 This is where I set the life of the “original” character, the one who, afraid of all choices, chose nothing.
-He is the framing device for the other 5 lives, as it is his psychologist who goes to meet the alternate versions, in the hope that this experiment will help him get out of his paralysis.
+He is the framing device for the other 5 lives.

-During the summer, I returned to Pornichet to shoot the “memory” scenes on the beach.
-I had asked around for a kid, aged between 6 to 10, who could pass for a young version of me, and found the ideal kid in Iggy, the son of a friend of mine, Jaime, a crazy actor/chef/surfer/hardrocker from Utah who somehow ended up living in La Baule (a costal town near Pornichet).
-The way in which I came to meet Jaime some years earlier was the result one of those once-in-a-lifetime coincidences which make you wonder how often we unknowingly find ourselves crossing paths with people who we are actually more closely connected to us than we know.
+The way in which I came to meet Jaime some years earlier was the result of one those once-in-a-lifetime coincidences which make you wonder how often we unknowingly find ourselves crossing paths with people who we are actually more closely connected to than we know.
 When I was 21, I worked as a flight-attendant during the summers for Air France.
-On a flight from Paris to New York, I was managing my isle at the back of the plane, greeting passengers, when a cute blond girl came aboard, crying her eyes out.
-Seeing as she looked more or less my age, my colleagues immediately nudged me to go and assist her.
-She spoke American and wanted to be left alone.
-Half way through the flight, while everyone else was asleep, she was wide awake and crying again – so I made a second attempt and offered her something to drink.
+On a flight from Paris to New York, I was managing my isle at the back of the plane, greeting passengers, when a blond girl roughly my age came aboard, crying her eyes out.
+Seeing as she looked alone, my colleagues immediately nudged me to go and assist her.
+She spoke American, and assured me she was okay, so I didn't insist.
+Half way through the flight though, while everyone else was asleep, she was wide awake and crying again – so I made a second attempt and offered her something to drink.
 This time she came to the galley for a chat.

-She was sad because she spent holidays in France with her mother but lived the rest of the year in the US with her father and hated it.
+She was sad because she had just spent the summer with her mother in France, and was now dreading going back to her life in the US.
 When I asked her where she was from in France, she replied: “You won’t know it, it’s a small place.”
 I insisted, and she replied: “Pornichet.”
-It turned out her mother lived on the same street as me.
-We had even been to the same party the week before.
-We exchanged numbers and a few months later I was introduced to her mother and her step father: Jaime.
-Thinking back on it, so many tiny contingent things led to this encounter: if she hadn’t been on that plane; if I hadn’t been in charge of that particular isle; if she hadn’t been crying; if she hadn’t been from the same town, let alone the same street.
+It turned out her mother lived on the same street as mine.
+We had even been to the same club on the same night the week before.
+We exchanged numbers and a few months later, when she returned to visit France, she called.
+I was introduced to her mother and her step father: Jaime.
+Thinking back on this, so many tiny contingent things led to this encounter: if she hadn’t been on that plane; if I hadn’t been in charge of that particular isle; if she hadn’t been crying; if she hadn’t been from the same town, let alone the same street...
 The list of tiny consequential circumstances adds up quickly and makes the whole thing insanely unlikely.

 So back to the present: filming on the beach with Iggy, Jaime’s son, was a lot of fun – it was the only part of the film which I shot almost entirely on the Glidecam and with the wide 14mm lens.
-Furthermore, it was intriguing to notice how some elements of my childhood beach connected to other places I had filmed and which I hadn’t planned or intentionally looked for: the stairs that lead down from the buildings, the wall that lines the beach, the pyramid-like structure that defines the rocks at one end of the beach, the starfish, the branches of the parasol, etc. As I began to see these patterns across the other footage I had shot in the other locations, I honed in on these leitmotivs and found their common significance: the ingredients of our life are already there in our childhood, and they will later become expressed in different ways depending on where our life goes.
+Furthermore, it was intriguing to notice how some elements of my childhood beach connected to other places I had filmed in the 5 cities and which I hadn’t planned or intentionally looked for: the stairs that lead down from the buildings, the wall that lines the beach, the pyramid-like structure that defines the rocks at the end of the beach, the starfish, the branches of the parasol, etc. As I began to see these patterns across the other footage I had shot around the world, I honed in on these leitmotivs and found their common significance: the ingredients of our life are already there in our childhood, and they will later become expressed in different ways depending on where our life goes.
 But they are there, and always were.

 |